 c. diagnosing the patient with julitis when the presence of JUL-1 in the plasma sample is detected.

-According to the example, claim 1 is considered to be patent eligible and claim 2 is considered to be patent ineligible.
-The example explains that claim 1 is eligible because steps (a) and (b) of the claim "do not recite or describe any recognized exception."
-As a result, the analysis of this claim ends with Step 2A of analytic framework set forth in the Interim Guidance (i.e., determining whether the claim is directed to a judicial exception), and the example notes that there is no need to proceed with Step 2B of the analytic framework (i.e., determining whether any element, or combination of elements, in the claim is sufficient to ensure that the claim amounts to significantly more than the judicial exception).
-With respect to claim 2, the example explains that:
+According to Example 29, claim 1 is considered to be patent eligible and claim 2 is considered to be patent ineligible.
+The Example explains that claim 1 is eligible because steps (a) and (b) of the claim "do not recite or describe any recognized exception."
+As a result, the analysis of this claim ends with Step 2A of analytic framework set forth in the Interim Guidance (i.e., determining whether the claim is directed to a judicial exception), and the Example notes that there is no need to proceed with Step 2B of the analytic framework (i.e., determining whether any element, or combination of elements, in the claim is sufficient to ensure that the claim amounts to significantly more than the judicial exception).

 Cleveland Clinic Foundation v.
-True Health Diagnostics, LLC (E.D.
-Va.
-2017)
+True Health Diagnostics LLC (Fed.
+Cir.
+2019)